Warmup Set Generator

 Why warm up at all?

-Warming up raises core temperature, primes the central nervous system, and rehearses the movement pattern at progressively heavier loads.
-Skipping warmups is the most common cause of soft-tissue strains in barbell training.
+Warming up raises core temperature, primes the nervous system, and rehearses the movement at progressively heavier loads, so your first working set is not the first time your body sees the pattern that day.

 How many warmup sets should I do?

-Three sets — 50%, 75%, and 100% of working weight (the last as a single feeler rep) — covers most compound lifts.
+Three sets at 50%, 75%, and 100% of working weight (the last as a single feeler rep) cover most compound lifts.
 Add an empty-bar set if you’re still cold or below body temperature.

 Why does the calculator drop warmups for light weights?